Sitecore OrderCloud Documentation

 As defined by the OIDC specification we will request profile, email, and oidc scope but you may request any additional scopes you'd like to request from the IDP at the time of authentication.
 As an example, you could request permissions from Google to access the user's Google Drive files, then the access token you get back from the IDP would have permission to do that.
 Please note that these roles will show up in the user consent screen and best practices dictate to only request those that you absolutely need for your application

-3. Testing
+Testing

-OrderCloud and Google should now be completely configured, and we are ready to test to make sure everything is working.
+OrderCloud and Google should now be completely configured, and you are ready to test to make sure everything is working.
 To simplify this aspect, we've created a very minimal frontend to test this functionality.

 1. Clone this repository